lattejed/learnyouatezos.com/pages/chapter_00700.md

 >> Unix.EAGAIN <-- may be 100% mem or CPU usage
 >> 2GB / 1 CPU is too small, hitting both CPU and MEM limits
 >> Trying 4GB / 2 CPU
+>>

+// not enough in one account:
+tezos-client transfer 35096.918915 from secondary to primary --dry-run
+// exclude some for fees

+// Send to remote signer address:
+Fatal error:
+  The operation will burn 0.257 which is higher than the configured burn cap ( 0).
+   Use `--burn-cap 0.257` to emit this operation.

+tezos-client set delegate for azure_tz3 to azure_tz3

 ```bash
 tezos-client activate account my_faucet_2 with "faucet_wallet_2.json" --force